coach bolts vs coach screws

 Another benefit of having stainless steel carriage bolts is that they have a greater degree of play in them, allowing them to bend slightly to adapt to conditions that might change slightly over time, such as structures sinking into the ground varying degrees.
 Th.is is useful for garden projects where the ground can get wet over time and cause heavy structures to move slightly

 The stronger bright zinc plated variety might sound attractive and seen as a 'safe bet' in professional projects, but the lack of play in them has the potential to cause them to suddenly break.
-This is another reason why stainless steel are a popular choice for outdoor projects.
+This is another reason why stainless steel is a popular choice for outdoor projects where long coach bolts may be used.

 What are Coach Screws Used For?